 Chasing & Repoussé - Sbalzo & Cesello

 Repoussé (Sbalzo) is a metalworking technique in which a malleable metal is ornamented or shaped by hammering from the reverse side.
 There are few techniques that offer such diversity of expression.
 Chasing (Cesello) refers to the detailing of a design from the front using smaller, specially shaped punches.
-The two techniques are used in conjunction to create a finished piece.
+The two techniques are used in conjunction to create a finished piece of jewelry or hollowware.